aspose-psd/Aspose.PSD-Products/psd/en/compress/psb/_index.md

             return stream;
         }`
 "Code samples for compression of PSD Files can be found in official Github repository"  "https://github.com/aspose-psd/Aspose.PSD-for-.NET"
-"Web application to compress PSD and PSB" "https://products.aspose.app/psd/compress/psd"
+"Web application to compress PSD and PSB" "https://products.aspose.app/psd/compress"
 >}}
-<p>If you need to reduce size of PSB file instead of PSD, you can use minor modification of this app.
-Please check the "<a href="/psd/reduce-size/psb">Reduce size of PSB</a>" application.</p>
+<p>Aspose.PSD compress features use the high-code API.
+The Compress PSD Solution is available in Java and .Net.
+You can use Aspose.PSD for compression or other tasks on the Back-end of your web-service.</p>
 {{< /blocks/products/pf/feature-page-section >}}
 {{< /blocks/products/pf/main-container >}}